Lectureships: Ready, Set, Go!

 Practical information

-• Number of places: 25 max - *We anticipate high interest in this course and will keep a waiting list.
-Priority will then be given at future sessions to those on the waiting list from the previous event.
+- Number of places: 20 - We anticipate high interest in this course and will keep a waiting list.
+Places will be allocated on a first-come, first-served basis.

 Content

-This full day interactive course is designed to provide you with useful information to help you prepare for the next stage of your academic career.
+This full-day interactive course is designed to provide you with useful information to help you prepare for the next stage of your academic career.
 Is a lectureship the right thing for you?
 Can you make your academic career ambitions a reality?
 What is the application process like?
-How are the key skills recruiters are looking for in a lecturer?
+What are the key skills recruiters are looking for in a lecturer?
 Where are the gaps in your CV?
 What can you do now to start filling in those missing areas?

 Programme Objectives